 Birthdays mark an important day in people’s lives.
 They can think back on their recent growth while considering the future.
 As a business, you can offer customers special deals on their birthdays to make them feel special, personalize their messages, and encourage them to take advantage of the deal that you gave them.

 You can take different approaches to this.
 Companies most commonly offer a discount on the store, a buy-one-get-one-free offer, or store credit.
 Any of these options will work and could encourage people to make a purchase through your business.
+Of course, all of this should fit into your discount promotion strategy.

 - A discount allows customers to take advantage of a lower price as long as they make a purchase.